How to Apply for a Barbados Welcome Stamp?

 - “Barbados is a country that is taking the pandemic seriously; had strong protocols in place and was effectively dealing with the pandemic.”

-- Did you have any reservations about moving to Barbados?
+- Do you have any reservations about moving to Barbados?
 “Grocery stores have everything you would ever need.
 Internet speed is faster than Houston!!
-I was worried about power outages, but there has not been any to worry about.
+I was worried about power outages, but there have not been any to worry about.

 - How easy is it to find the perfect rental home?
-“So many accommodation choices in Barbados, live in the neighborhood right now because the tourism trade is slow due to the pandemic.
-You can rent a house or a villa…you can live in a neighborhood or live on the beach.
-There is a wide range of price options to choose from – it is a buyers market, and you have a lot of choice in Barbados.”
+“So many accommodation choices in Barbados live in the neighborhood now because the tourism trade is slow due to the pandemic.
+You can rent a house or a villa…you can live in a neighborhood or on the beach.
+There is a wide range of price options – a buyer’s market, and you have many choices in Barbados.”

 - Would you recommend living (and working) in Barbados to your family and friends?
-Friends, family, and co-workers say, “I can’t believe you are in Barbados.” – I tell them to take the first step, book your flight, get online, and it will change the way you feel about 2020.”
+Friends, family, and co-workers say, “I can’t believe you are in Barbados.” – I tell them to take the first step, book your flight, get online, and it will change how you feel about 2020.”